-- i To ensure path and driveway treatments do not dominate setback areas in size or appearance - ii To limit hard-paved areas and recommend permeable, soft and sustainable landscape solutions appropriate to the coastal location and contemporary aesthetic - iii To integrate paths and driveways with landscape treatments and gardens b.
+- i.
+To ensure path and driveway treatments do not dominate setback areas in size or appearance. - ii.
+To limit hard-paved areas and recommend permeable, soft and sustainable landscape solutions appropriate to the coastal location and contemporary aesthetic. - iii.
+To integrate paths and driveways with landscape treatments and gardens.

+b.
 Paths and Driveways Requirements

-- i One crossover per dwelling is permitted.
-The width of a driveway at the footpath must match crossover width - ii Driveways must be set back 0 6m minimum from side boundaries to allow for a landscape bu er - iii Detailed, heritage-patterned or stencilled driveways are discouraged and will not be supported - iv Driveways may not be used as the only pedestrian approach to dwelling entry doors, a separate pedestrian path is required - v Materials such as gravel, granulated sand, pavers, natural stone or exposed-aggregate concrete are recommended Two or more colours or materials to break up large areas of driveway are favoured Refer to permeability requirements elsewhere in this document - vi Offset o gently curved driveway edges are encouraged where driveway length permits Harsh straight lines in landscaping are generally avoided in coastal-themed gardens a.
-Visual and Acoustic Privacy Objective b.
-Visual and Acoustic Privacy Requirements
+- i.
+One crossover per dwelling is permitted.
+The width of a driveway at the footpath must match crossover width. - ii.
+Driveways must be set back 0.6m minimum from side boundaries to allow for a landscape buffer. - iii.
+Detailed, heritage-patterned or stencilled driveways are discouraged and will not be supported. - iv.
+Driveways may not be used as the only pedestrian approach to dwelling entry doors, a separate pedestrian path is required. - v.
+Materials such as gravel, granulated sand, pavers, natural stone or exposed-aggregate concrete are recommended.
+Two or more colours or materials to break up large areas of driveway are favoured.
+Refer to permeability requirements elsewhere in this document. - vi.
+Offset or gently curved driveway edges are encouraged where driveway length permits.
+Harsh straight lines in landscaping are generally avoided in coastal-themed gardens.

-VISUAL AND ACOUSTIC PRIVACY
+24 VISUAL AND ACOUSTIC PRIVACY